 The Boulder Valley ICO Tenkara Academy is a partnership with Tenkara USA, Rocky Mountain Anglers, and Boulder Flycasters (the Boulder chapter of Trout Unlimited).
 The organizations, their websites, and their people are excellent resources for information fly fishing in general and tenkara in particular.

-Countless books on the subject are also available at the Boulder Public Library.
+Reading the water: Countless books on the subject are also available at the Boulder Public Library.
 Our PowerPoint presentation on “reading the water” is here.

 Those who enjoy tenkara or other forms of flycasting are encouraged to join Boulder Flycasters because their work helps improve and protect water quality and riparian habitat upon which this sport depends.
 Here is a short document on the role of Boulder Flycasters (Trout Unlimited) and the Sierra Club in fighting the major threats to trout populations.